cmorten/opine/.github/API/middlewares.md

 ## serveStatic(root, [options])

-This is a built-in middleware function in Express.
+This is a built-in middleware function in Opine.
 It serves static files and is based on [serve-static](https://github.com/expressjs/serve-static/).

 > NOTE: For best results, use a reverse proxy cache to improve performance of serving static assets.